browserengineering/book/book/accessibility.md

 Our browser is currently mouse-only.^[Except for scrolling, which is keyboard-only.]
 This is problematic, because there are a number of reasons why users might want to use the keyboard to interact instead.
-Reasons such as physical inability, injury to the hand or arm from too much movement, or simply being a power user that finds keyboards more efficient than mice.
+Reasons such as physical inability, injury to the hand or arm from too much movement, or being a power user that finds keyboards more efficient than mice.

 Let's add keyboard equivalents to all of the mouse interactions.
 This includes